DLR-RM/BlenderProc/README.md

 The following modules are already implemented and ready to use:

-* Loading: *.obj, SunCG, Replica scenes, BOP datasets.
+* Loading: *.obj, *.ply, SunCG, Replica scenes, BOP datasets, etc.
+* Objects: Sample object poses, apply physics and collision checking.
+* Materials: Set or sample physically-based materials and textures
-* Lighting: Set, sample lights, automatic lighting of SunCG scenes.
+* Lighting: Set or sample lights, automatic lighting of SunCG scenes.
 * Cameras: set, sample or load camera poses from file.
-* Rendering: RGB, distance, normal and segmentation images.
+* Rendering: RGB, stereo, depth, normal and segmentation images/sequences.
-* Merging: .hdf5 containers.
+* Writing: .hdf5 containers, COCO & BOP annotations.

-For advanced usage which is not covered by these modules, own modules can easily be implemented.
+..and many more.
+For advanced/custom functionalities, you can easily write and integrate your [own modules](https://github.com/DLR-RM/BlenderProc/tree/master/src#writing-your-own-modules).

 ## Examples